TheNoobInventor/lego-ev3-segway/README.md

 ## Main program

 With all the requisite software installed and setup, it's time to delve into the main segway program.
 The code for the segway is modified from the [Gyro Boy project](https://pybricks.com/ev3-micropython/examples/gyro_boy.html) which balances the Gyro Boy on its two wheels by making use of the EV3 Gyro sensor.
-The `main.py` Python script contains a lot of lines of code with comments as well, however, the major parts of the program are summarized in the flow chart below.
+The `main.py` Python script contains a lot of lines of code with helpful comments, however, the major parts of the program is summarized in the flow chart below.

 <p align='center'>
   <img src=docs/images/main_program.png>
 </p>

 ### Initializations

 The program starts by initializing the EV3 brick, the two motors, the infrared and gyro sensors and various constants and variables.
-Some of these variables include a `namedtuple` called *Action* used to define the `drive_speed` and `steering` values for particular robot actions.
+Some of these variables include a `namedtuple` (a container datatype in the [collections module](https://docs.python.org/3/library/collections.html)) called *Action* used to define the `drive_speed` and `steering` values for particular robot actions.
 These values are used later in the control feedback calculation, that is, to calculate the output power of the motors, to balance the segway when in motion or a stationary position.

 ```
 # Robot action definition used to change how the robot drives